Prehealth Student Organizations

 Christian Pre-Health Fellowship (CPF) is a close-knit community of pre-health students who are seeking to understand how our faith underlies and transforms our calling to work in the healthcare field.
 Our mission is to connect Christian pre-health students, encourage them in their vocational journey, and demonstrate the value of their call to medical ministry at home and abroad.
 We hope to help our members experience joyful, authentic, Christ-centered community as they pursue careers that can be dominated by intense competition--something we accomplish through events like tailgates and game nights in addition to local and international service, corporate prayer and worship, and conversations with Christian healthcare professionals.

-If you have any questions, please reach out to our Internal Vice President, Parker, at Parker_Hoffman1@baylor.edu.
+If you have any questions, please reach out to our Internal Vice President, Micah Stull, at Micah_Stull1@baylor.edu.